Swap to Performing arts or Games or go back to all job sectors

 You'll usually need:

-This would also allow you to build a portfolio of your work which you can show to potential employers.
+This would also allow you to create a portfolio of your work which you can show to potential employers.

 Charities often look for volunteers to help them write and edit their publications.